jdonaldson/vaxe/README.md

 completions](http://haxe.org/manual/completion).
 Visual Studio users will recognize this as being similar to "intellisense".

-eou can trigger an omnicompletion (C-X C-O in Insert Mode) after the period at the start of a field, submodule, or class access, or after the first parentheses of a function invocation.
+You can trigger an omnicompletion (C-X C-O in Insert Mode) after the period at the start of a field, submodule, or class access, or after the first parentheses of a function invocation.
 See the [haxe documentation](http://haxe.org/manual/completion) for more details.